Regina van Eijk

-Regina Maria Juliana van Eijk (born 9 March 2002) is a Dutch professional footballer who plays as a goalkeeper for Eredivisie club Ajax.
-She is seen as one of the most promising Netherlands youth prospects.
+Regina Maria Juliana van Eijk (born 9 March 2002) is a Dutch professional footballer who plays as a goalkeeper for Frauen-Bundesliga club Bayern Munich.
+In 2021, she was seen as one of the most promising Netherlands youth prospects.

 Club career

 Van Eijk started the 2021–22 season as Ajax's third choice goalkeeper, behind Lize Kop and Isa Pothof, but both of them suffered injuries.
 This led to Van Eijk making her league debut against VV Alkmaar on 8 October 2021.
 On 2 March 2022, she signed a new contract with the club.
 On 22 June 2023, it was announced she had signed a one-year contract extension.
 She won the NOS Sport Award 'Viral of the Year' after she made a sharp observation about Rafael van der Vaart's comments.
-In the summer of 2024, she signed a three year contract extension with Ajax.
+In the summer of 2024, she signed a three-year contract extension with Ajax.

+On 11 June 2026, van Eijk signed for Bundesliga club Bayern Munich until 2029.

 International career

 Van Eijk has represented Netherlands at different youth levels.
 In April 2025, she received her first call-up to the Netherlands national team as a replacement for injured Daphne van Domselaar.